-Rendlesham, a Royal residence…
+Rendlesham, a royal residence…

-Rendlesham was once the capital of the Anglo Saxon Kings of East Anglia.
+It is a matter of historical record that Rendlesham was once the capital of the Anglo Saxon Kings of East Anglia.
 Their seventh-century royal estate would probably have included Bromeswell, Eyke and Sutton.

+There is every chance that the name Rendlesham comes from the Anglo Saxon words for ‘the home of the shield'.
 Sutton Hoo would have been the southern edge of Rendlesham.
 According to the tradition of the day, great leaders were to be buried on a hill, overlooking water.

 According to Bede, Raedwald was baptised in Kent but it was said that his royal church, possibly on the site of the medieval St Gregory's Church, had two altars (one Christian, one pagan).
 Raedwald had become a Christian; his wife remained a pagan…

 Dr Sam Newton, the Suffolk born Anglo Saxon scholar, describes Raedwald as the first King of England.
 Following his victory in the Battle of the Idle (northern England) “Raedwald would have been the first English king in recorded history to be overlord of both Northern and Southern Britain.
 There followed a time of great peace and prosperity”.